tmcgilchrist/.emacs.d/README.md

   "tim"
 * re-enable slime-mode for common-lisp
 * re-enable haskell-mode
-* write an OS agnostic version of my erlang customisations.
 * c-mode, is this even required?
 Probably at some point.
 * learn all my damn keybindings
 * enable RI mode for rinari so I can lookup the documentation for Ruby/Rails